Diwali (The Office): Plot

-Kelly Kapoor (Mindy Kaling) invites the entire office staff to a celebration of Diwali, the Hindu Festival of Lights, which Michael Scott (Steve Carell) mistakenly believes to be an Indian version of Halloween.
-Ryan Howard (B. J. Novak) fails to make a favorable impression on Kelly's parents, who in turn try to set up Kelly with a young doctor.
-Initially reluctant to attend the festival, Pam Beesly (Jenna Fischer) gives in and ends up enjoying herself.
-Inspired by a conversation with Kelly's parents about Hindu marriage customs, Michael publicly proposes to Carol (Nancy Carell).
-Uncomfortable, Carol declines his offer and leaves the room.
-She later explains that this is only their ninth date, and drives home, leaving Michael to find a ride.
+Kelly Kapoor invites the entire office staff to a celebration of Diwali, the Hindu Festival of Lights, which Michael Scott mistakenly believes to be an Indian version of Halloween.
+Ryan Howard fails to make a favorable impression on Kelly's parents, who in turn try to set up Kelly with a young doctor.
+Initially reluctant to attend the festival, Pam Beesly gives in and ends up enjoying herself.
+Inspired by a conversation with Kelly's parents about Hindu marriage customs, Michael publicly proposes to Carol.
+Uncomfortable and already embarrassed by her cheerleader outfit (worn because Michael had told her it was a costume party), Carol declines his offer and leaves.
+Later, Michael makes a pass at Pam, which she rebuffs before reluctantly giving him a ride home.

-Meanwhile, in Stamford, Jim Halpert (John Krasinski) decides to bike to work.
-Working late, Andy Bernard (Ed Helms), Karen Filippelli (Rashida Jones), and Jim turn a late night of paperwork into an excuse to drink, although Karen, unbeknownst to Jim and Andy, pours her shots into her wastebasket.
-Pam sends a text message to Jim, who does not answer because he is passed out on his desk.
-At the end of the evening, Michael mistakenly thinks that he and Pam have a connection, and is rejected when he tries to kiss her.
-She gives him a ride home on the condition that he sit in the back seat.
-Jim tries to bicycle home but is too drunk, crashing after leaving the office, and an amused Karen gives Jim a ride.
+Meanwhile, in Stamford, Jim Halpert decides to bike to work.
+Working late, Andy Bernard turns a late night of paperwork into an excuse to drink, although Karen, unbeknownst to Jim and Andy, pours her shots into her wastebasket.
+After several shots, Jim passes out at his desk, missing a text from Pam.
+Jim tries to bicycle home but is too drunk, crashing after leaving the office, and an amused Karen gives him a ride.